puppetlabs-toy-chest/puppetlabs-dsc/README.md

 DSC uses `MSFT_Credential` objects to pass credentials to DSC Resources.
 Supply a hash to any `credential` parameter, and Puppet handles creating the `credential` object for you.

+Optionally use the Puppet [Sensitive type](https://puppet.com/docs/puppet/latest/lang_data_sensitive.html) to ensure logs and reports redact the password.

 ~~~puppet
 dsc_user { 'jane-doe':
   dsc_username             => 'jane-doe',